Bhaskara212/Springboot-webapp/README.md

 --------------------------------

--> create 2 ec2 instance one is for master-Node and another one is for Worker-Node (creating K8s cluster)
+-> Create 2 ec2 instance one is for Master-Node and another one is for Worker-Node (creating K8's cluster)
 ----------------------------------------------------------------------------------------------------------

 -> Then Follow the below step